Tihar 2026: Dates & Celebration of Nepal’s Festival of Lights

 Tihar also encompasses rituals of worshipping Lord Yamaraj, also known as the god of death.
 Crows and Dogs are thus believed to be the messengers of Yama.
 They are worshipped during the Kaag Tihar and Kukur Tihar festivals to please the god of death, Yama, and avoid dying before time.

-On the fourth day, Gobardhan Puja has its origin based on the mythology about Lord Krishna, who lifted a hill on one finger.
-He did so for his fellow villagers to avoid angering Indra, the rain god, and being frustrated by consistent showers.
-This day also tells the superiority of Lord Krishna, especially over Indra, and the importance of Gobardhan Hill.
+On the fourth day, Govardhan Puja has its origin based on the mythology about Lord Krishna, who lifted a hill on one finger.
+He did so for his fellow villagers to protect them from the storm sent by Indra, the rain god.
+This day also tells the superiority of Lord Krishna, especially over Indra, and the importance of Govardhan Hill.

 Flower festival Tihar

 That is why the Tihar festival is celebrated with great enthusiasm in Nepal, particularly by the Newari community.
 It is the same as the Newari New Year called Nepal Sambat.
-The fourth day of Tihar is celebrated as Mha: Namaste, which is a form of prayer symbolizing self-worship and giving power to the soul.
+The fourth day of Tihar is celebrated as Mha Puja, a self-worship ritual practiced by the Newar community, which is a form of prayer symbolizing self-worship and giving power to the soul.
 This signifies the cultural and religious endowment of the Newar people in celebrating Tihar.

 Tihar festival